Maple Ridge: A Place to Call Home

 What about the Aged Out Youth to find permanent housing and young mother and children.

-Paula asked over 3 years agoThank you for providing your perspective and priorities on housing in Maple Ridge.
+Paula asked almost 4 years agoThank you for providing your perspective and priorities on housing in Maple Ridge.
 We agree that there are a wide range of housing needs in the community.

 These meetings are an opportunity for dialogue between BC Housing, community partners and members of the community.
 BC Housing wants to hear from the community on what they believe are the housing priorities for Maple Ridge.